The Day After

 The neurologist agrees with the diagnosis of concussion and orders total brain rest.

 She tells me to be vigilant because the first two weeks are crucial to recovery.

 She insists on zero screen time, which means no phone, no TV, no computer, and no tablets.

 I am a very compliant patient.

 I use ear plugs and a sleeping mask.

 Total brain rest.
 You should try it sometime.
 It’s a trip.

 Have you even had to ‘brain rest’?
-What do you do when it comes to relaxing?
+Our brains operate the whole show, why do we take it for granted?